 Managing success and failure

-As well as having the capacity to lift players following failures, Guardiola believes a coach must also be able to maintain a sense of humility within the dressing room during successful spells.
+As well as having the capacity to lift players following defeats, Guardiola believes a coach must also be able to maintain a sense of humility in their team during successful spells.

 “When you win everything, your players have great confidence in themselves, they believe that if they have managed to win two, three, four times, they can do it again.
 At the same time, there is a risk that they think they are better than they are, and you have to calm them down.
 And when you do not win, you have to be closer to them, empathize and make them understand that we can win next time.
 The advantage of managing these situations is that they are willing to let you help them.”